-Another troubling finding is that consuming artificially sweetened drinks while pregnant is significantly associated with an increased risk of childhood obesity (44).
+Furthermore, consuming artificially sweetened drinks while pregnant is significantly associated with an increased risk of childhood obesity (

-One study found that the daily consumption of diet drinks during pregnancy resulted in a doubled risk of a baby being overweight at one year of age (45).
+One study found that the daily consumption of diet drinks during pregnancy doubled the risk of a baby being overweight at 1 year of age (

 Further research is needed to analyze the potential biological causes and long-term health risks for children exposed to artificially sweetened sodas in the womb.

-Summary Large studies have found associations linking diet soda to preterm delivery.
+Large studies have linked diet soda to preterm delivery.
 However, a causal link has not been found.
 Additionally, infants of mothers who drank diet soda while pregnant are at an increased risk of being overweight.

 There are several other documented health effects of diet sodas, including:

-- May reduce fatty liver: Some studies have shown that replacing regular soda with diet soda can reduce fat around the liver.
-Other studies have found no effect (46, 47).
+- May reduce fatty liver.
+Some studies have shown that replacing regular soda with diet soda can reduce fat around the liver.
+Other studies have found no effect (

-- No increase in reflux: Despite anecdotal reports, carbonated drinks have not been found to make reflux or heartburn worse.
-However, the research is mixed, and more experimental studies are needed (3, 48).
+- No increase in reflux.
+Despite anecdotal reports, carbonated drinks have not been found to make reflux or heartburn worse.
+However, the research is mixed, and more experimental studies are needed (

-- No strong links to cancer: Most of the research on artificial sweeteners and diet soda has found no evidence it causes cancer.
-A slight increase in lymphoma and multiple myeloma in men was reported, but the results were weak (49, 50).
+- No strong links to cancer.
+Most of the research on artificial sweeteners and diet soda has found no evidence it causes cancer.
+A slight increase in lymphoma and multiple myeloma in men was reported, but the results were weak (

-- Increased risk of osteoporosis: Diet and regular cola is associated with bone mineral density loss in women, but not in men.
-The caffeine and phosphorus in cola might interfere with normal calcium absorption (5).
+- Increased risk of osteoporosis.
+Diet and regular cola is associated with bone mineral density loss in women, but not in men.
+The caffeine and phosphorus in cola might interfere with normal calcium absorption (

-- Tooth decay: Like regular soda, diet soda is associated with dental erosion due to its acidic pH level.
-This comes from the addition of acids, such as malic, citric or phosphoric acid, for flavor (5, 53).
+- Tooth decay.
+Like regular soda, diet soda is associated with dental erosion due to its acidic pH level.
+This comes from the addition of acids, such as malic, citric, or phosphoric acid, for flavor (

-- Linked to depression: Observational studies have found higher rates of depression among those who drank four or more diet or regular sodas per day.
-However, experiments are needed to determine if diet soda is a cause (54).
+- Linked to depression.
+Observational studies have found higher rates of depression among those who drank four or more diet or regular sodas per day.
+However, experiments are needed to determine whether diet soda is a cause (

 While some of these results are interesting, more experimental research is needed to determine whether diet soda causes these issues, or if the findings are due to chance or other factors.

 Diet soda may improve fatty liver and does not appear to increase heartburn or the risk of cancer.
-However, it may reduce blood sugar control and increase the risks of depression, osteoporosis and tooth decay.
+However, it may reduce blood sugar control and increase the risks of depression, osteoporosis, and tooth decay.
 However, more research is needed.

 Research on diet soda has produced a lot of conflicting evidence.

 One explanation for this conflicting information is that most of the research is observational.
-This means it observes trends, but there is a lack of information about whether diet soda intake is a cause or simply associated with the real cause.
+This means it observes trends, but there’s a lack of information about whether diet soda intake is a cause or simply associated with the true cause.

 So, if you’re looking to replace regular soda in your diet, other options may be better than diet soda.
-Next time, try an alternative like milk, coffee, black or herbal tea, or water infused with fruits.
+Next time, try an alternative like milk, coffee, black or herbal tea, or fruit-infused water.